risc0/risc0/website/api/zkvm/tutorials/io.md

 specifically which data is [`commit`][source-env::commit]ed to the journal, avoiding any sensitive data to be included in the proof.

-## Sending data from the host to the guest
+## Sending Data from the Host to the Guest

 The [`stdin`][stdin] file descriptor is used to send input data from the host to the guest.